 In LAX I found my gate pretty quickly.
 Sitting down at my gate I started to people watch.
-I noticed an Asian lady, maybe 40, by herself and holding back tears..
+I noticed a woman, maybe 40, by herself and holding back tears..
 I don’t know what she was upset about, but it was sad to see.

 As I was waiting, a gate agent announced that those with non Korean Air boarding passes should get them exchanged.
 As I went up and changed out my Delta boarding passes, the gate agent casually noted that they couldn’t find one of my bags, but that it would probably be found and put on the plane in time.
 I hope they’re both on the plane, otherwise I’ll have to spend more time in Cebu City than I previously anticipated.
 That’s ok though, I have 9 weeks on this trip.

-I am dreading crossing the Pacific; as a missionary I was in a middle row seat, sitting next to a bunch of people (missionaries) that I had been sitting next to for 8 weeks in the MTC, and I didn’t have music or sleeping pills.
+I am dreading crossing the Pacific; my first time making the trip I was a missionary in a middle row seat, sitting next to other missionaries that I had just lived with for 8 weeks.
 This time, however, I came prepared.
 I brought some travel sickness pills that have the wonderful side effect of drowsiness.
 I chewed up a few of these and started watching The Incredible Mr. Fox.
 Funny film, from what I saw, but I fell asleep about an hour into it.
 I was able to sleep a goodly portion of my trip which was wonderful.

 The meals on the Korean Air flight were actually quite good.
 I tried some crazy Korean breakfast called bangbangbim or something like that.
 They also served sashimi for one of the meals.
-I am always impressed with how professional hostesses are of international flights and it’s depressing how poor US hostesses are.
+I am always impressed with how professional hostesses are of international flights.

 Anyway, we landed, I went through security again, and here I am.
 I just chipped away 15 more minutes of my wait time by writing this.
 Maybe I’ll try having a sleep.

 OK, well, I’m in Cebu, in my hotel room.
 The flight to Cebu was pretty bad – the seats were very close together and seemed much smaller.
 It took about 3.5 hours.
 Once we landed a VERY nice immigration lady set my entry date to April 21 instead of April 20 – that way, I don’t have to pay nearly $200 to extend my visa by 1 day.
-That was a nice surprise.
-Karma though (and I know I’m misusing the principles of karma but whatever) – My bag is lost, the bag containing my motorcycle equipment ended up in Japan.
+That was a nice surprise, but my bag is lost, the bag containing my motorcycle equipment ended up in Japan.
 It should arrive tomorrow sometime, so at least it’s not lost lost.
 And, at least I have my clothes because I smell after traveling for 24 hours.
 I’m going to bed, just watching an infomercial for some Filipino diet drink.
-There’s some white guy (“Dr”) saying “Do you like to eat fatty foods?
+There’s some “Dr” saying, “Do you like to eat fatty foods?
 Before bed?
 That’s OK!
-Just drink more of xx diet drink”.
+Just drink more of this diet drink”.